The following is useful information when you plan and prepare your holiday in a NOVASOL holiday rental

 Please do not pour water on the sauna oven as this can lead to serious damage or power outage.

-The GPS coordinates provided in the route description are not always directly to the holiday home and we make reservations for errors and omissions in the GPS coordinates provided.
+GPS Coordinates are provided at your own disposal.
+The GPS coordinates provided in the travel directions may not always lead you to the holiday home and we do not take any responsibility for errors and omissions in the GPS coordinates provided.
 The coordinates are to the best possible location, which can be the nearest road, intersection or the like.
 If the key is not handed out directly at the holiday home, the GPS coordinates provided are directed towards the key holder’s address.
-We therefore kindly ask to check beforehand, whether the provided GPS coordinates are identical with the address of the holiday home.
+We therefore kindly ask to check beforehand, whether the provided GPS coordinates match the address of the holiday home.